hajjiinnn/startup/README.md

 - `CTRL-R` - Use type ahead to find previous commands
 - `CTRL-C` - Kill the currently running command

+## How to edit a file from the command line
+1. Open the file using the vi or vim command:
+`vi example_file`
+2. Press the `i` key to enter insert mode.
+3. Make your desired changes.
+Note that you can use the arrow keys to move around in the file.
+4. Press the escape `ESC` key to exit insert mode.
+5. Type `:w` and press the enter key to save your changes.
+6. Type `:q` and press the enter key to close the file.
+(Optionally, type `:wq` to save and close the file, or `:q!` to close without saving)

 # Git